zeromind-xyz/how-to-get-interviews/prepare/finding-and-qualifying-companies.md

 **High fit and low urgency**.
 This is mostly Big Tech companies and smaller companies that aren't growing at breakneck pace.
 These companies don't need to hire like crazy today, but have certain hiring goals they're trying to hit.

 Hunting for companies in this section can be fruitful, but also time consuming because there's no strong incentive for the company to move fast.
-Like humans, companies move fast when it's driven by the fear of survival: i.e. when an opportunity to capture a market exists, but there's a pressure to dominate the market or be left with nothing.
+Like humans, companies move fast when it's driven by the fear of survival: i.e. when an opportunity to capture a market exists, and there's pressure to dominate the market or be left with nothing.

 This is usually where you'll run into processes that take week(s) - month(s) to result in a decision (assuming you're a decent fit).
 You should definitely pursue these opportunities if you find companies in this quadrant that you want to work at, but temper your expectations on the speed of the process.
 There are ways to speed this up which we'll cover later (TODO: link to the section).